-In the wake of the roster shakeup at the end of Avengers: Age of Ultron, Captain America (Chris Evans) now leads a new team, and Civil War opens with them on assignment, tracking the nefarious Rumlow (Frank Grillo) in Lagos, Nigeria.
+In the wake of the roster shakeup at the end of Avengers: Age of Ultron, Captain America (Chris Evans) now leads a new team.
+Civil War opens with them on assignment, tracking the nefarious Rumlow (Frank Grillo) in Lagos, Nigeria.
 Alas, the operation results in another highly public case of tragic, collateral damage—and for the United Nations, it’s a tragedy too far.
-Thus the Sokovia Accords, an international agreement to bring the Avengers under stricter government control, since their track record of costly catastrophes has called their very efficacy into question.
+Thus, the Sokovia Accords, an international agreement to bring the Avengers under stricter government control, since their track record of costly catastrophes has called their efficacy into question.
 Cap strongly disagrees with the Accords, but they’re just as strenuously supported by Tony Stark (Robert Downey, Jr.), whose fraught superhero career as Iron Man has led him to see the Avengers’ exploits in a negative light.
 With Cap and Tony rallying the factions, a polarizing rift forms in the Avengers, which grows more serious when Cap gets wind of a criminal conspiracy the Accords may prevent him from pursuing.
 He forms a team of like-minded Avengers to secretly pursue the case—only to come up against Tony’s opposing team, who are just as determined to sideline Cap and his rogue allies.

 With so many big personality heroes on screen, it’s easy to overlook the understated villain of the piece: Baron Zemo (Daniel Brühl).
-But I think he deserves special mention as a uniquely nuanced antagonist, and a different kind of villain—quietly motived, deadly focused, with an agenda that’s far from earth-shaking but that ties cleverly into all the broader goings-on.
+But I think he deserves special mention as a uniquely nuanced antagonist, and a different kind of villain—quietly motived, deadly focused, with an agenda that’s far from earth-shaking but ties cleverly into all the broader goings-on.
 It’s a smartly conceived and executed character, and Brühl brings him expertly to life.